 Master the principles, tools, and techniques used in the design, programming, administration, and security of database management systems with a Database Management specialization.
 As a professional in this field, you'll be relied upon to analyze the data needs of an organization or company, and determine how to organize and store the data in logical and useful ways.
-You'll be able to find opportunities in a variety of in-demand, database-related, technology career fields, holding positions such as data analyst, database administrator, or database designer.
+You'll be able to find a variety of database management opportunities, holding in-demand positions such as data analyst, database administrator, or database designer.

 Follow a career track in Database Management by choosing this specialization when you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University.

 Learn more about the advantages of studying at DeVry University.
 Request more information.